PlasmaControl/plasma-profile-predictor/README.md

 # Plasma Profile Predictor

 This repository is largely adapted from material for the SC18 tutorial:
 *Deep Learning at Scale*.
-Their readme contents are below.
+Please see [sc18-dl-tutorial](https://github.com/NERSC/sc18-dl-tutorial) on GitHub, and also see their readme below.

 Here you will links to slides and resources as well as all the code for the hands-on sessions.